orianST/house_pricing/README.md

 Data Preparation
 1. Data Cleaning:
-o	Missing values were identified and removed. o	Outliers were identified and, removed.
+	Missing values were identified and removed.
+	Outliers were identified and, removed.
 2. Feature Engineering:
-o	Categorical features were encoded using one-hot encoding to transform them into numerical representations suitable for regression models.
+	Categorical features were encoded using one-hot encoding to transform them into numerical representations suitable for regression models.

 Model Training and Evaluation
 Three regression models were employed to create house price prediction models: